Scaling of the Thue-Morse diffraction measure: Riesz product

 If we now switch the binary digits at positions $2^r$, with $r\in\NN$, we obtain a different wave number $k'$ that is irrational but nevertheless still has the same scaling exponent $\beta$ as $k=\frac{1}{3}$, as longer and longer stretches of the binary expansion of $k'$ agree with that of $k$.
 Clearly, via similar modifications, we can obtain uncountably many distinct irrational numbers with $\beta = \beta(1/3)$.

 The same strategy works for all other rational wave numbers $k$, and underlies the nature of the TM measure.
 In particular, this explains the existence of uncountably many `singular peaks', which together (in view of Case~B) still form a Lebesgue null set.
 These scaling exponents are accessible via our above arguments.
-It remains to decide in which sense the above analysis is complete.
+It would be interesting to see whether one can go any further with the pointwise analysis.

+To continue, it would be natural to augment the above results by a proper analysis of the full TM measure, along the lines of \cite{GL,Wolny,Zaks,ZPK1,ZPK2} and related works.
+Also, a better understanding of the set of wave numbers for which the exponent $\beta (k)$ is well-defined would be welcome.